|paragon home artist kiln||or tumblers at electrictumblers.co.uk|

 The Paragon Home Artist is a 1095°C cone 4, cylindrical, top-opening, plug-in, ceramic fibre kiln on wheels, with a cone-fire ramp-hold Sentry Xpress 3-key digital programmer.
 Choose Paragon blue or customised berry, black, jade, navy, pink, purple, or turquoise.
 However, it's only the control boxes that are painted: not the whole kiln.
 Customised kilns are made to order, so can't be returned if the colour isn't exactly as in the photo.

 The UK-EU kiln is rated at 230V 2200W, so it can use a regular mains socket.
-To comply with UK-EU safety regulations, it has a lid-activated switch that cuts off the power to the elements when the kiln is opened: an important safety feature.
+It's fitted with a switch that cuts off power to the elements when the kiln is opened: a UK-EU legal safety requirement.
 However, never get careless: kilns are very hot and connected to the mains.

-The outer steel case measures 406mm x 584mm x 475mm, including the wheels, telescopic handle, programmer housing, and hinge assembly.
+The external dimensions are 406mm x 584mm x 475mm, including the wheels, telescopic handle, programmer housing, and hinge assembly.
 The shipping weight, including the box, is about 22kg.

 The firing chamber measures 305mm x 305mm high, and is suspended in a vented steel case to help keep the outside cool.
 It heats from all sides, with the elements embedded near the surface of the 50mm thick fibre.